alkocher/RandomWebm/README.md

 # RandomWebm
 My first project Android.

-Used libraries: GraphQL, Exoplayer, Glide, ButterKnife, OkHttp and RxJava.
+Used libraries on the project: GraphQL, Exoplayer, Glide, ButterKnife, OkHttp and RxJava.